Keeping Your Home Safe with Amazon EchoBy - 02/17/2017

 IFTTT and iSMARTALARM

 On the bright side, I can see the potential.
 Through IFTTT I have Alexa connected to my iSmartAlarm system.
 I can trigger panic mode, arm my system, disarm my system, and more using my voice.
 However, like with SmartThings, I still can’t ask Alexa if a door monitored by iSmart is open or closed.
-I can only execute a trigger if a door is left opened while the system is armed, same with motion sensors.
+I can only execute a trigger if a door is left opened while the system is armed.
+The same is true with motion sensors.

 AUGUST SMART LOCK

 August is the first smart lock to integrate with Alexa.
 With it, you can lock or unlock your door and check the status of your 1st or 2nd (HomeKit-enabled) August Smart Lock.
-Unlocking your door will require a verbal PIN code for security reasons.
+For security reasons, unlocking your door will require a verbal PIN code.

 The integration between the two devices is made possible by an Alexa Skill accessed through the Alexa app.
 Integrating through an Alexa skill is a little different from a direct integration because it requires you to remember a command phrase.
 In August’s case, you must say “tell August” when starting a command.